mebbert/VariantToolChest/README.md

 limitation at this point is dealing with whole-genome datasets.
 It's a bit...slow...and a memory hog.
 We're currently working to remedy this situation.
 :)

+There are also some periphery bugs that need to be addressed, but do not affect the main algorithms involved.
+For example, there are some extra files printed out at times and you may experience an error to the effect of "Something is very wrong!"
+These are bugs where we encounter an unexpected situation.
+Please post a bug in these cases.

+Another known bug is if you specify an invalid reference genome.
+We'll squash it, but we don't want you to be overly concerned if you encounter this or similar bugs.